Syria access essential for credible chemical weapons inquiry: U.N.

 "A credible and comprehensible inquiry requires full access to the site where chemical weapons are alleged to have been used," Ban said.
 "I again urge Syrian authorities to allow the investigation to proceed without delay and without conditions."

-The Organisation for the Prohibition of Chemical Weapons, which works on U.N. inquiries, has said assertions of chemical weapon use by Western and Israeli officials citing photos, sporadic shelling and traces of toxins do not meet the standard of proof needed for U.N. investigators.
+Assertions of chemical weapon use in Syria by Western and Israeli officials citing photos, sporadic shelling and traces of toxins do not meet the standard of proof needed for U.N. investigators, according to the Organisation for the Prohibition of Chemical Weapons, which works on U.N. inquiries.

-The United Nations said in February that around 70,000 people had been killed in Syria's conflict, and since then activists have reported daily death tolls of between 100 and 200.
-Five million people have fled their homes, including 1.4 million refugees in nearby countries.
+U.S. President Barack Obama and his aides have also stressed the need for a comprehensive U.N. investigation on the ground in Syria.

-"If there is a massive use of chemical weapons in the country, we are not prepared to face it and to be able to deliver humanitarian aid in that kind of environment," U.N.
-High Commissioner for Refugees Antonio Guterres said on Monday.
+U.S. officials said on Thursday the intelligence community believes with varying degrees of confidence that Assad's forces used the nerve agent sarin on a small scale against rebel fighters.

 (Editing by Mohammad Zargham)